lenin-24/Dhaka-University/803/API/API Security via postman.md

 also if we want to see if we can do BOLA than we can go to intruder tab and select the id and click "Add $" than on filter payload type Numbers from 1 to 100

+code with 200 are the ones present to expoit

+So after identify the prodID give that in url and put admin priviledge if need and put DELETE cmd.